Blog

 Why use permission sets?

 A permission set is a collection of settings and permissions that give users access to various tools and functions.
 Permission sets extend users’ functional access without changing their profiles.
-This allows to easily see the what users have access to as you are able to name the permission set.
+This allows you to easily see what your users have access to as you are able to name the permission set.

 Create a permission set